Words by Nicole Thomsen

 When Phoebe Philo announced that she would be stepping down from her position as Creative Director of Céline, she left her legions of fans bereft.
 You see, Philo designs clothing for women.
 Despite the many womenswear designers in the industry, there are few that this can also be said about.
 At Céline, Philo made clothing that made women feel empowered.
 Clothing that you can wear every day and still feel special.
 It was minimalistic and refined yet no less impactful.

 Of course, change in the fashion industry is inherent, and more often than not we’re seeing designers chop and change from one house to the next but this particular exit feels more like a loss than any other.
 Phoebe Philo transformed Céline into the powerhouse that it is today, creating a label that changed the way women dressed.
 Few can rival her ability to transcend trends and manage to create a collection of covetable wardrobe staples season after season.

-Perhaps Hedi Slimane, Philo’s successor, will offer more of the same in a bid to placate loyal Philophiles, however, his time at Saint Laurent suggests otherwise.
+As Philo’s successor, perhaps Hedi Slimane will offer more of the same in a bid to placate loyal Philophiles?
+Though only time will tell whether or not this will be the case, his stint at Saint Laurent suggests otherwise.
 In his short tenure, he controversially renamed the fashion house (dropping “Yves”) and introduced a commercially successful grunge aesthetic often labelled as “heroin chic”.
 His penchant for slim fitting clothing is a paradox of Philo’s oversized disposition.

 As a former protégé of Phoebe Philo, Rok Hwang’s debut label Rokh naturally permeates a similar aesthetic to Céline with loose-fitting tailoring and deconstructed garments in a neutral colour palette.
 Designed with a timeless sensibility, Rokh provides a unique take on classic staples.